OsamaAbuSitta/AngularVSExtension/README.md

 ![Open In Command Prompt](AngularVSExtension/art/open-in-command-prompt.gif)
 ## Shortcuts
 All used shortcuts used are not reserved for any visual studio functionality and you can customized it, see [Identify and customize keyboard shortcuts in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/identifying-and-customizing-keyboard-shortcuts-in-visual-studio?view=vs-2019).

+## Build requirements
+- Visual Studio 2017 (15.7.4)+
+- Visual Studio SDK
+- The built VSIX will work with Visual Studio 2015 or newer

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)